Spin noise of exciton-polaritons in microcavities

-Here $W^{out}$ and $W^{in}$ are out- and in-scattering rates, related with the presence of the reservoir, as schematically illustrated in Fig.~\ref {fig:pumping}.
+Here $W^{out}$ and $W^{in}$ are out- and in-scattering rates, related with the presence of the reservoir, as schematically illustrated in Fig.~\ref {fig:pumping}(a).
 In particular, $W^{in}$ is proportional to the occupation of the reservoir and it is determined by the pumping rate.
-The term proportional to $1+N$ \ reflects the bosonic nature of exciton-polaritons.
-It describes the stimulated scattering processes.
+The term proportional to $1+N$ describes the stimulated transitions due to the bosonic statistics of quasiparticles.
 In the collision integral for the polariton spin, $\bm Q_{s}\{\bm S,N\}$, $\tau _{s}$ is the spin relaxation time and $\bm S_{0}(\bm\Omega )$ is the steady-state spin induced by the effective field $\bm\Omega $.
 If polariton exchange with reservoir is efficient, one can introduce the effective temperature $T$ of the polariton system.
-The steady-state spin is $-\langle N\rangle {\bm\Omega }/|\bm\Omega |$ for $T\ll \Omega $ and $0$ for $T\gg \Omega $.
-In what follows (unless otherwise is specified), we consider the case of high temperatures, where $ \langle \bm S\rangle \equiv 0$, and the occupancy of the polariton ground state given by the balance of in- and out- scattering processes:
+The steady-state spin is $-\langle N\rangle {\bm\Omega }/|\bm\Omega | $ for $T\ll \Omega $ and $0$ for $T\gg \Omega $.
+In what follows, unless otherwise specified, we consider the case of high temperatures, where $ \langle \bm S\rangle \equiv 0$, and the occupancy of the polariton ground state given by the balance of in- and out- scattering processes is: